 HCOM (Harvard Crimson Online Marketplace)

-HCOM is a one-stop online shopping tool to purchase supplies, equipment and other services that were previously purchased through ERP Power and Web Voucher.
+HCOM is a comprehensive procure-to-pay online shopping tool where users request, approve and receive goods and services.
 The system has functionality that enforces more robust controls on the amounts that the user can approve.
 The system performs requisitions, purchase orders, receiving, returns, and invoice payment.
 For purchases using federal sponsored funds, the Vendor Justification Form has been incorporated into HCOM at the requisition stage.
 If charges with a single vendor exceed $5,000 and a federal fund is used, the requisitioned will be required to fill out the justification information in the ‘Split Cost Allocation’ screen before submitting the requisition for approval.
 Debarment Certification may also be completed through HCOM.
-More information on access, training, system updates, and other relevant details can be found on the Harvard Eureka Job Aids site.
+More information on access, training, system updates, and other relevant details can be found on the Harvard Job Aids site.

 Vendor Justification Form